Star Trek: First Contact: Filming

-Principal photography took a more leisurely pace than on The Next Generation because of a less hectic schedule; only four pages of script had to be filmed each day, as opposed to eight on the television series.
-First Contact saw the introduction of cinematographer Matthew F. Leonetti to the Star Trek franchise; Frakes hired him out of admiration for some of his previous work on films such as Poltergeist and Strange Days.
-Leonetti was unfamiliar with the Star Trek mythos when Frakes approached him; to prepare for the assignment, he studied the previous four films in the franchise, each with a different cinematographer—The Voyage Home (Donald Peterman), The Final Frontier (Andrew Laszlo), The Undiscovered Country (Hiro Narita), and Generations (John Alonzo).
-The cameraman also spent several days at the sets of Voyager and Deep Space Nine to observe filming.
+Principal photography was more leisurely than on The Next Generation as only four instead of eight pages of script were filmed each day.
+Frakes hired a cinematographer new to the Star Trek franchise, Matthew F. Leonetti, whose work on films such as Poltergeist and Strange Days he admired.
+Being unfamiliar with the Star Trek canon, Leonetti prepared for the assignment by studying the previous four films in the franchise, each of which had used a different cinematographer (Donald Peterman on The Voyage Home, Andrew Laszlo on The Final Frontier, Hiro Narita on The Undiscovered Country, and John Alonzo on Generations).
+He also spent several days observing filming on the sets of Voyager and Deep Space Nine.

 Leonetti devised multiple lighting methods for the Enterprise interiors for ship standard operations, "Red alert" status, and emergency power.
 He reasoned that since the ship was being taken over by a foreign entity, it required more dramatic lighting and framing.
 While much of the footage was shot at 50–70 mm focal lengths using anamorphic lenses, 14 mm spherical lenses were used for Borg's-eye-view shots.
 Leonetti preferred shooting with long lenses to provide a more claustrophobic feel, but made sure the length did not flatten the image.
 Handheld cameras were used for battle sequences so that viewers were brought into the action and the camera could follow the movements of the actors.
-The Borg scenes were received positively by test-screening audiences, so once the rest of the film had been completed, a Borg assimilation scene of the Enterprise crew was added in using some of the money left in the budget to add action.
+The Borg scenes were received positively by test-screening audiences, so once the rest of the film had been completed, additional scenes of the Enterprise crew being assimilated were added with leftover budget to add action.

-Since so many new sets had to be created, the production commenced filming with location photography.
-Four days were spent in the Titan Missile Museum, south of Tucson, Arizona—the disarmed nuclear missile was fitted with a fiberglass capsule shell to stand in for the Phoenix's booster and command module.
-The old missile silo provided a large set that the budget would have prohibited building from scratch, but the small size created difficulties.
+Since so many new sets were needed, filming began with location photography.
+Four days were spent in the Titan Missile Museum, south of Tucson, Arizona.
+The disarmed nuclear missile was fitted with a fiberglass capsule shell to stand in for the Phoenix's booster and command module.
+The missile silo provided a large set that would have been prohibitively expensive to build from scratch, but the cramped environment created difficulties.
 Each camera move was planned in advance to work around areas where the lighting would be added, and electricians and grips donned rock-climbing harnesses to move down the shaft and attach the lights.
 To give greater dimension to the rocket and lend the missile a futuristic appearance, Leonetti chose to offset the missile's metallic surface with complementary colors.
 Using different-colored gels made the rocket appear longer than it actually was; to complete the effect, shots from the Phoenix's nose downwards and from the engines up were filmed with a 30 mm lens to lengthen the missile.